unbornchikken/NOOOCL/README.md

 ### The Queue

-The last thing that you need in every OpenCL application is the command queue. you can create a queue for a device by calling CLCommandQueue class' constructor:
+The last thing that you need in every OpenCL application is the command queue.
+You can create a queue for a device by calling CLCommandQueue class' constructor:

 ```javascript
 // The last two parameters are optional, their defaults are false:
 var queue = new CLCommandQueue(context, cpuDevice, isOutOfOrder, isProfilingEnabled);
 ```

-CLCommandQueue implements every clEnqueue* method but names modified slightly, like: clEnqueueMarker becomes enqueueMarker, clEnqueueNDRangeKernel becomes enqueueNDRangeKernel, and so on.
+CLCommandQueue implements every clEnqueue* method but the names are modified slightly, like: clEnqueueMarker becomes enqueueMarker, clEnqueueNDRangeKernel becomes enqueueNDRangeKernel, and so on.
 Please see the API docs further details.

 The queue has two modes.
 Waitable and non waitable.
 A queue initially is non waitable.